 - 1. 2nd generation RDT

 Loop-mediated isothermal amplification (LAMP) is a promising molecular technique that can be used to amplify target trypanosomal DNA at a constant temperature, meaning that it can be carried out with minimal equipment at low-level laboratories.
-Development of the LAMP kit for HAT was completed by Eiken in 2011.
-Further optimization of sample preparation and clinical evaluation of the kit at multiple sites in the DRC and Uganda is at an advanced stage.
+Development of the LAMP kit for HAT was completed by Eiken in 2011 and evaluated at multiple sites in Democratic Rpublic of the Congo and Uganda, and is now included in a number of implementation projects in nine countries.
+This test is attractive because it can also be performed on blood samples dried on filter paper and takes just 40 minutes to give results.

 A number of implementation projects to introduce new diagnostic tools and strategies that have been recently made available have been initiated by national control programmes of HAT endemic countries, FIND and other partners.
 These capacity building projects include strengthening of health facilities, installation of solar energy, procurement of laboratory equipment and consumables, training of personnel, quality assurance, advocacy and sensitization of communities.
 In addition, they are expected to significantly contribute to accelerating elimination of HAT by facilitating early detection of cases and preventing transmission of the disease.

-Implementation projects are currently ongoing in Uganda, Malawi, Guinea, Chad, South Sudan, Nigeria, DRC, Angola and the Republic of the Congo.
+Implementation projects are currently ongoing in Uganda, Malawi, Guinea, Chad, South Sudan, Nigeria, and Kongo Central (formerly the Bas-Congo province of the DRC, the north of Angola and the south of the Republic of Congo).
 For detailed information and updates, visit the project page linked in the button below.